Cargo ship capsizes off Japan's coast with 22 aboard - Local News 8

 By Junko Ogura, CNN

-Five crew members have been rescued and efforts are underway to save 17 others after a cargo ship capsized off Japan’s Nagasaki prefecture on Wednesday, the Japan Coast Guard told CNN.
+Nine crew members remain missing after a cargo ship capsized off Japan’s Nagasaki prefecture on Wednesday, the Japan Coast Guard told CNN.

-The coast guard said it received a distress signal from the Hong Kong-flagged vessel Jin Tian late on Tuesday night as it cruised 110 kilometers (68 miles) west of the Danjo Islands in the East China Sea.
+The coast guard said it received a distress signal from the Hong Kong-flagged vessel Jin Tian late on Tuesday night as it cruised 110 kilometers (68 miles) west of the Danjo Islands in the East China Sea with a crew of 22 people aboard.

-The crew — 14 Chinese and eight Myanmar nationals — is believed to have been transferred to lifeboats before rough seas impacted their rescue, the Japan Coast Guard said.
+The crew — 14 Chinese and eight Myanmar nationals — are believed to have been transferred to lifeboats before rough seas impacted their rescue, the Japan Coast Guard said.

-The coast guard has dispatched two patrol boats to the scene, while three private vessels, including a tanker, that were cruising nearby are involved in the rescue operation, it added.
+Thirteen crew members have been rescued so far — five by commercial vessels cruising nearby, two by Japan Air Self-Defense Force helicopters and six by the South Korean maritime police, the Japan Coast Guard said.

-The coast guard said the ship had been expected to reach the port of Incheon, South Korea, on Wednesday.
+The coast guard said the Jin Tian had been expected to reach the port of Incheon, South Korea, on Wednesday.
 It left Malaysia’s Port Klang in early December, according to tracking site MarineTraffic.

 The-CNN-Wire